- Executive Director of MoveOn.org

 - Created the website 9-11peace.org, which called for “moderation and restraint” in response to the 9/11 terrorist attacks

-Following the terrorist attacks of 9/11, Pariser created the website 9-11peace.org, which implored the U.S. government to exercise “moderation and restraint” in its response.
-More than half a million people signed the anti-war petition on Pariser's website.
+From that point forward, Pariser became increasingly aware that Internet activism could reach a larger audience than street rallies.
+Thus he shifted his attention to creating websites where he could disseminate his political convictions and promote his agendas.
+Following the terrorist attacks of 9/11, for instance, Pariser established the website 9-11peace.org, which implored the U.S. government to exercise “moderation and restraint” in its dealings with al Qaeda.
+More than half a million people signed the anti-war petition on that site.

-On December 9, 2004, a month after Kerry's Election Day defeat, Pariser declared that MoveOn had effectively taken control of the Democratic Party.
+On December 9, 2004 -- a month after Kerry's Election Day defeat -- Pariser declared that MoveOn had effectively taken control of the Democratic Party.
 “For years,” he said, “the party has been led by elite Washington insiders who are closer to corporate lobbyists than they are to the Democratic base.
 But we can't afford four more years of leadership by a consulting class of professional election losers.… In the last year, grass-roots contributors like us gave more than $300 million to the Kerry campaign and the DNC, and proved that the party doesn't need corporate cash to be competitive.
 Now it's our party: we bought it, we own it, and we're going to take it back.”

 One of Pariser's top priorities has been to enlist young activists who can be groomed as leftwing leaders of the future.
 In an e-mail distributed to MoveOn members on November 22, 2005, for example, Pariser announced that his group had created a spinoff entity called the New Organizing Institute, a “grassroots program that trains young, technology-enabled political organizers to work for progressive campaigns and organizations.”